ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 It shall be stressed that the two SessionTemporaryKeys used in the communication are never the same, as the 5-tuple is reversed for the Server and Client.
 Moreover, the time evolution of the respective Kri can be different.
-As a consequence, each entity must maintain a table with (at least) the following informations:
+As a consequence, each entity MUST maintain a table with (at least) the following informations: